awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 ## Architecture

 ![Images/arch5.png](/Cost/200_Cloud_Intelligence/Images/arch5.png?classes=lab_picture_small)
-The Cost and Usage report is generated in one or multiple Management (Payer) accounts.
-S3 replication transfer CUR files from **Source** (**Management Account**) to the **Destination** (**Data Collection Account**).
+The Cost and Usage report (CUR) is generated in one or multiple Management (Payer) accounts.
+S3 replication copies CUR files from **Source** (**Management Account**) to the **Destination** (**Data Collection Account**).

-This architecture support aggregation of CURs from multiple **Sources** to one **Data Collection Account**.
-This is useful if you want have a visibility across multiple Management (Payer) Accounts.
+This architecture supports aggregation of CURs from multiple **Sources** to one **Data Collection Account**.
+This is useful if you want have visibility across multiple Management (Payer) Accounts.

-Also the same aggregation can be used when you do not have access Management (Payer) and you need a visibility across multiple Linked Accounts that belong to a single Business Unit.
+Also the same aggregation can be used when you do not have access to the Management (Payer) account and you need visibility across multiple Linked Accounts that belong to a single Business Unit.

 ## Deployment overview